 1 The application would not apply to instances in which realities and conditions in the gas utility are not reasonably analogous to the electric utility.
-Per the definition of System Reliability Procurement, the application would not apply to all gas system procurement proposals (for example the annual Gas Infrastructure, Safety, and Reliability Plans) or gas supply procurement, but would only apply to portions of those proposals that met the procurement definitions in Section 1.2 both electric and/or natural gas businesses. meets the reliability needs of, or optimizes the performance of, the electric or natural gas delivery system while reducing or avoiding procurement of an alternative resources that increases the capacity of the delivery system.
+Per the definition of System Reliability Procurement, the application would not apply to all gas system procurement proposals (for example the annual Gas Infrastructure, Safety, and Reliability Plans) or gas supply procurement, but would only apply to portions of those proposals that met the procurement definitions in Section 1.2.